 Similar highboy, lowboy, or chests of drawers could be done in a variety of styles and designs.
 The size, style, wood selection, and coloring can be customized to suit the customer's requirements.

-The photos below show the original dresser from the Colonial Williamsburg Collection on the left with my reproduction on the right.
 Aside from the differences in the height and style of the ogee bracket feet, I followed the original almost exactly.

 Primary construction is black walnut with hard maple drawers and poplar for drawer bottoms and case back boards.

 The dimensions are approximately 59" high x 45" wide x 24" deep

 Wide boards and careful grain matching for full grain patterns.

 Mortise and tenon and handcut dovetail joinery throughout the piece - with over 200 hand cut dovetail joints in the case and drawers.

 Hand carved quarter columns on the front corners of the dresser.

 Ogee Bracket foot base with bead detail on bottom edge.

 Drawer fronts were selected from a matched set of highly figured walnut for excellent grain and coloring.